-1. Completion of application and payment of application fee.

-- 2. Receipt of two official college transcripts. - 3.
-Satisfactory score on Miller Analogies Test (MAT) or Graduate Record Exam (GRE) admissions test. - Alabama Class B or Class A certification (except for fifth-year non-traditional program). - 5.
+- 1. Completion of application and payment of application fee. - 2.
+Receipt of two official college transcripts. - 3.
+Satisfactory score on Graduate Record Exam (GRE) admissions test. - 4.
+Alabama Class B or Class A certification (except for fifth-year non-traditional program). - 5.
 Three letters of reference (character, education, employment). - 6.
 Written critique of one article (completed on site).